shellieD/Blast-Off/README.md

 My idea for this game was to create an alternative version of the traditional pen-and-paper based game Hangman.
 This game was to be based on space, and use space-themed vocabulary and include a fun animation of a rocket that would 'Blast-Off' if the user guessed the word correctly, or wobbled and toppled over if the user used all lives and did not guess the word correctly.
 I wanted to create a site that could fit on one screen, despite the device used, be intuitive to use and have a fun, retro feel about it.

-The target audience I would say, would be for children from age 6 upwards, however it is suitable for all, with families being able to sit together to play whilst testing their spelling and increasing their space-related vocabulary.
+The target audience is children from age 6 upwards, however it is suitable for all, with families being able to sit together to play whilst testing their spelling and increasing their space-related vocabulary.
 This game could also be used in schools for topic related work and provides an opportunity for learning i.e. spelling, researching the meaning of the words generated if unknown etc.

 The game could be easily adapted to fit a range of themes by simply changing the random words to be guessed, the HTML content and the colors, images and vectograms used.